basilesportif/blog/input/web20tradeoff.md

 You find a way to message anyone you want to work with privately, get their Google id, and invite them to a Google doc.

 ## Equilibrium
-Eventually you get cancelled on Twitter because you don't participate in the 2022 Auto-Emasculation Challenge and thus are clearly transphobic.
+Eventually you get cancelled on Twitter because you say the wrong thing, but are able to salvage the 50 contacts you remembered from you 5,521 followers.
 Your blog chugs along, and you still have your friends on Signal.
 You lose a Google document you had worked on for weeks because something in Google's black-box algo pattern-matched it as adjacent to some COVID-19 conspiracy theory.
 But the rest of your documents are kind of still there, so...winning?

 ## The Web 2.0 Tradeoff
 In light of this highly representative story, we now can re-visit the Web 2.0 Tradeoff.